danschultzer/idempotency_plug/README.md

 ## Phoenix tests

-For your controller tests you may want to add this helper to set up the idempotency key:
+For your controller tests, you may want to add this helper to set up the idempotency key:

 ```elixir
 def setup_with_idempotency_key(%{conn: conn}) do